 So as you can see, cloud hosting has certainly advanced over the last couple of years and you might be surprised at how much it could benefit you (and how little it can cost).

-For the next level of performance we also have VPS, Hybrid and Dedicated servers available for websites that have a particularly heavy traffic or bespoke on-site processing requirements.
+For the next level of performance, we also have VPS, Hybrid and Dedicated servers available for websites that have particularly heavy traffic or bespoke on-site processing requirements.